Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 However, it’s a different story when it comes to rainfall.
 The amount of rain Baguio receives throughout the year varies significantly.
 The dry months start in November and last through May.

-January receives the least amount of rainfall and has the least chance of rain.
-On the other hand, the rainy season starts in June and lasts through early October, with August as the rainiest month.
+January receives the least rainfall and has the least chance of rain.
+On the other hand, the rainy season starts in June and lasts through early October, with August being the rainiest month.

 Unlike island destinations in the Philippines, the rainy season won’t stop you from enjoying Baguio attractions to the fullest.
 Although it gets even colder than usual during the rainy months, it can easily be remedied by bringing thicker cold-weather clothing.